WATER SOFTENER – HARD WATER, IRON & MANGANESE

 The most appropriate type of water softener or other water filtration system cannot be determined without water testing.
 For more on water testing, see the link at http://water-testing/.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989,with offices in Hudson and Middleton, MA.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989,with offices in Stow and Middleton, MA.
 See our published articles in Water Technology magazines at publications.
 Contact us at service @h2ocare.com or 800-539-1100.